Since I am both French and American, my observations are mostly between women of these two countries.

 Shoes are extremely important however.
 A nice pair of shoes would change the whole vibe of an outfit.

-French women wear a lot of small sneakers (such as Bensimon) during the day and famous brand athletic shoes are fashionable among much younger crowds (below 30).
+French women wear a lot of small sneakers (such as Bensimon) during the day and famous brand athletic shoes are fashionable, especially among much younger crowds (below 30).

 We do wear a lot of flat shoes and cute sandals during the day and at night as well – have you ever tried walking through Paris’ cobblestone streets in high heels?
 Boots are extremely fashionable among French women.

 And convenience has its limits.
 There is no way a typical French woman would get caught wearing sneakers with a skirt suit (even on a snowy day), as I’ve seen it done so many times in the streets of Boston.

 General appearance is classical rather than obvious – French women have a sexiness that is subtle, residing more in their attitude and body language rather than a provocative outfit.